By Kai Olson-Sawyer | This post originally appeared on the Ecocentric blog and is reprinted with permission.

 Bayou City Waterkeeper, Galveston Bay and Watershed, Texas

 The Bayou City Waterkeeper watches the Galveston Bay watershed – people living near this watershed encompass almost half of the population of Texas.
-The Galviston Bay watershed is facing huge losses of wetlands that filter out nutrients and other contaminants.
-[NOTE: Follow Bayou City Waterkeeper on Facebook as they and rest of the Houston metro are recovering from Hurricane Harvey.]
+The Galveston Bay watershed is facing huge losses of wetlands that filter out nutrients and other contaminants.
+[NOTE: Follow Bayou City Waterkeeper on Facebook as they and the rest of the Houston metro area recover from Hurricane Harvey.]

-White River Waterkeeper, White and Buffalo River Wateshed, Arkansas
+White River Waterkeeper, White and Buffalo River Watershed, Arkansas

 The White Riverkeeper protects the White and Buffalo Rivers, noted for their beauty and recreational values, which are threatened by pollution from large hog factory farms.

 Grand Riverkeeper, Grand Lake Watershed, Oklahoma

 The Grand Riverkeeper and its watershed face higher water temperatures from climate change along with drought and flood cycles.
 This washes fertilizers and nutrients from cattle and other sources into the watershed and trigger major harmful algal blooms and bacteria outbreaks.